 Using the file manager method allows you to access your

 .apk files easily without requiring any carrier data or Wi-Fi connection.
-By using a USB cable that is compatible with your device and connecting it to your computer, it's a simple drag-and-drop procedure.
+Using a USB cable that is compatible with your device and connecting it to your computer is a simple drag and drop procedure.

-The Dropbox method is the most convenient method of... once you have it set up on your computer and your mobile devices.
-All you have to do is drag-and-drop your
+The Dropbox method is the most convenient once you have it set up on your computer and your mobile devices.
+All you have to do is drag and drop your

-.apk file to your account folder and it's instantly accessible to any device with the Dropbox app installed.
-You can also share your files through a download link—another great feature provided by Dropbox.
+.apk file to your account folder, and it's instantly accessible to any device with the Dropbox app installed.
+You can also share your files through a download link, which is also another great feature provided by Dropbox.

 Setting up a Gmail account and sending your

-.apk files as attachments to yourself is a simple process if you don't want to download any file managers and other programs to your device and computer.
+.apk files as an attachment to yourself is simple if you don't want to download any file managers or other programs to your device and computer.
 The only thing you have to remember is that you can't e-mail an attachment over the size of 25 MB in Gmail.

 main.luafile to launch your application.

-b.
-Corona SDK only runs on Mac OSX.
+The Corona SDK only runs on Mac OS X.

-What does the Version Code have to be when building for Android in Corona SDK?
+Q3.
+What does the version code have to be when building for Android in Corona SDK?

 In this chapter, we covered some of the necessary tools needed to start developing applications for Corona SDK.
-Whether you are working on a Mac OS X or Microsoft Windows, you will notice the similarities on how to work on both operating systems and how simple it is to run Corona SDK.
+Whether you are working on a Mac OS X or Microsoft Windows, you will notice the similarities in working on both operating systems and how simple it is to run the Corona SDK.

-To familiarize yourself with Corona better, try doing the following:
+To further familiarize yourself with Corona, try doing the following:

-Take the time to look into the sample code provided by Corona to view the capabilities of the SDK
+Take time to look into the sample codes provided by Corona to view the capabilities of the SDK

-Feel free to alter any of the sample code to your liking to get a better understanding of programming in Lua
+Feel free to alter any of the sample codes to your liking to get a better understanding of programming in Lua

-Whether you're working on iOS (if you're a registered Apple Developer) or Android, try installing any of the sample code to your device to see how the applications work outside the simulator environment
+Whether you're working on iOS (if you're a registered Apple developer) or Android, try installing any of the sample codes on your device to see how the applications work outside a simulator environment

-Take a look at the Ansca forums at http://developer.anscamobile.com/forum/ and browse through the latest discussions on Corona development by fellow Corona SDK developers and personnel
+Take a look at the Corona Labs Forums at http://forums.coronalabs.com/ and browse through the latest discussions on Corona development by fellow Corona SDK developers and personnel

-Now that you understand the process of displaying objects in Corona, we'll be able to dive into other functions that will help create an operational mobile game.
+Now that you understand the process of how to display objects in Corona, we'll be able to dive into other functions that will help create an operational mobile game.

-In the next chapter, we'll be going into more depth on Lua programming language and learning simple coding techniques that are similar to the sample code in Corona.
+In the next chapter, we'll look at further details of the Lua programming language, and you will learn simple coding techniques that are similar to the sample code in Corona.
 You will get a better understanding of the Lua syntax and notice how fast and easy it is to learn compared to other programming languages.
-So let's get started!
+So, let's get started!